 - The CS in Schools coding curriculum for secondary schools

-- The basics of volunteering in the classroom, including how to work effectively with teachers, student safety, classroom best practices, and basic classroom scenarios
+- The basics of volunteering in a school, including how to work effectively with teachers, student safety, classroom best practices, and basic classroom scenarios

 - The CS in Schools teaching environments, including tools and configurations